- Nik Adams - City of London Police (CoLP)

 - Pammi Babbra - Eastern Fraud Forum

-- Robert Brooker - UK Fraud Forum
+- Robert Brooker - UK Identity Fraud Advisory (UKIFA)

 - Professor Mark Button - Centre for Counter Fraud Studies at the University of Portsmouth